kidlat2024/kidlatnews/content/page/The Definitive Timeline of Philippine History.md

 - <span class=year>1897 December</span> Katipunan and Spanish authorities sign the Pact of Biak-na-Bato, awarding the Filipinos’ revolutionary efforts with an all-expense paid trip to Hong Kong.

-- <span class=year>1898 April</span> The Americans, feeling left out of the European-led conquering and colonizing stuff and casting covetous eyes on Cuba, Guam and Philippines, declares war on Spain.
+- <span class=year>1898 April</span> The Americans, feeling left out of the European-led conquering and colonizing activities and casting covetous eyes on Cuba, Guam and Philippines, declares war on Spain.

 - <span class=year>1898 May</span> Freshly rested, Aguinaldo and his men return to Cavite with a new flag which they bought from Alibaba for 10 yuan and a shipful of stuffed toys from Hong Kong Disneyland.